Do animals run away from you in fear?

 But it could mean the difference between causing a plow of animal disturbance in front of your hiking path, and having some exciting encounters with your local wildlife.

-I’ve used these techniques to spot deer, bobcats, cougars, bears, coyotes, foxes, rabbits, groundhogs and so much more.
+I’ve used these techniques to spot deer, bobcats, cougars, bears, coyotes, foxes, rabbits, baby groundhogs and so much more.

 There’s something very old and awe-inspiring about witnessing an animal in it’s natural state.